Use Case

 • Anything beyond light WooCommerce is rejected or split before time is spent.

-Proof example
+Proof Example

 The sample release shows the work shape publicly, without exposing client-specific details.